DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP13000EH compare to generators of similar power (between 10000 and 11000 W).

-- Run time is a key metric, but it's dependent on the generator's fuel capacity.
-Therefore, discussing fuel efficiency is necessary to get the full picture.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
 This generator is somewhat less fuel-efficient than devices of comparable output: its estimated fuel consumption reaches 1.04 GPH at a 50% load.
-If you're placing a high priority on fuel consumption, the WEN TF1300iX, with a low fuel consumption rate of 0.93 GPH, could be an option to consider.
+If you wish to get a unit of similar power, but with one of the best fuel efficiency, you could consider the WEN TF1300iX, which has an impressively low fuel consumption of 0.93 GPH.

 Here's a list of the most popular specific comparisons: